Key questions addressed

 - What approaches have been used to reduce prescribing errors?

 - Have any approaches related to human factors been researched?

-The scan finds that most studies about reducing prescribing errors have been undertaken in hospital.
+This evidence scan examines strategies to reduce prescribing errors and finds that most studies about reducing prescribing errors have been undertaken in hospital.
 The three most commonly researched approaches are, in order of frequency: computerised tools, training to improve prescribing and expanding professional roles to identify errors.

 RT @Reema__Patel: *****Job Klaxon! ***** New @AdaLovelaceInst Senior Researcher role on Justice and Equalities, which includes working wit…Follow us on Twitter

 We look for talented and passionate individuals as everyone at the Health Foundation has an important role to play.View current vacancies

 Q is an initiative connecting people with improvement expertise across the UK.Find out more